 Eric has served as a special master in Hartford Superior Court's Early Intervention Program since 1993.
 In that capacity, he has presided over settlement conferences in hundreds of cases involving questions of tort liability and business-related claims.
 This experience has greatly enhanced his ability to assess the reasonable settlement and verdict ranges of such cases.
 Eric also served on the Center for Progressive Reform Advisory Committee that developed the report on the "Systematic Early Settlement in Individual Product Disputes" in 1999 and on the board of the Connecticut Business & Industry Association.

 Eric is a graduate of the National Institute for Trial Advocacy and the past chair of Robinson+Cole's litigation department.
-In addition, he has been selected to the Connecticut Super Lawyers list every year since its inception in 2006.
+In addition, he has been selected to the Connecticut Super Lawyers list since its inception in 2006 to 2018.
 Eric is also listed in The Best Lawyers in America©, and is AV® Preeminent™ Peer Review Rated in Martindale-Hubbell™ in the areas of Litigation and Products Liability (Martindale-Hubbell Peer Review Ratings is a trademark.
 AV Preeminent is a certification mark of Reed Elsevier Properties, Inc.).